How to Answer the “Why Should We Hire You?” Interview Question

 It is good practice to get familiarized with the job’s team members.
 Search the team members on LinkedIn and think about what you would be bring to the table that can be complimentary or unique.
 For instance, if there is a gap for a creative mind in an analytical position, highlight how you can be tactical about your job but can think through problems in a creative way alongside an example.

 Bring up Your Achievements

 If you have memorable achievements in your resume, this is the time to highlight them in a humble way!
 Bringing up a time you were recognized for something can provide value to the company.
 Do you have a different skill, such as, know a language that could help the company expand to new markets?
 Do you have contacts in the industry that will be of value to the company?
 Thinking about different forms of value and highlighting them during the interview is a great way to view your answer to this question as opportunistic.

 Know Your Worth

 As described in our How to Negotiate your Salary article, knowing your worth, whether in salary discussions or when convincing your interviewer you are the right hire for the job, is crucial.
 For instance, there are in-demand technical skills you may possess that make you a far more valuable hire than others.
-According to CNBC, one of the 25 most in-demand technical skills of 2019 includes UX design.
+According to Indeed, one of the 25 most in-demand technical skills includes UX design.
 If you are interviewing for a role, for example, that would benefit from UX design, you happen to be a UX design expert, and there is a shortage in the market, your worth has just gone up!
 Leveraging this knowledge will allow you be better prepared in answering this question and focused on highlighting the skill sets and strengths that increase your value.

 Personalize your answer to ensure the real ‘you’ shines through.
 Ending your answer with your hopes of joining the team and company puts the interviewer(s) at ease.
 It is usually what the company will remember.
 Be opportunistic, humble and express how you could be helpful to your hopeful new employer.